 - What data and other sensitive information would be impacted by a breach?

 - In what ways would an attack affect the operations of your business, including your customers and vendors, finances and the reputation of your brand?

 - What industry-related compliance requirements must you follow, and how do you plan to do so?

 - Have you created an IT security audit checklist in the past?
 Did you ever use it in a formal risk assessment?
 If so, which areas were covered and which were omitted?

 - Do you share information with external entities and in what ways?
 Do you have weaknesses in your site or network as a result?

 - Do you have security incident response and business recovery plans in place specifying who gets notified and when in the event of an attack as well as what procedures will go into effect?

 Once your IT and management teams review these important questions, you can move on to focus on the various types of dangers that you must protect your systems against.

-- Workers who have left the organization but whose credentials were never revoked or terminated;
+- Employees who have left the organization but whose credentials were never revoked or terminated

 - Using unauthorized networks or tools.